PEER Audit

 The Problem We Solve

-B Corp certification requires companies to demonstrate commitment to justice, equity, diversity, and inclusion across their entire operation — including their digital presence.
-JEDI Standards V2.2 includes specific requirements around website accessibility, inclusive communications, and product inclusivity that most companies have no way to measure.
+B Corp asks firms to show their commitment to justice, equity, diversity, and inclusion across their whole business — including their website.
+JEDI Standards V2.2 sets clear rules for web access, inclusive language, and product inclusivity.
+Most firms have no way to measure these.

 What We Test